Belgium investigates cyberattack on energy companies | DW | 03.02.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 Oil facilities at Belgian ports have been hit with a cyberattack.
-The news comes a day after Germany launched an investigation into a similar attack.
+The news comes a day after Germany launched an investigation into a similar incident.

 The cyberattack reported on Thursday is the most recent of many in recent years to target energy infrastructure